Madhuri150791/NGFW_ON_AWS/README.md

 # Pre-Requisite
 Make sure the client from where the template is being executed has terraform installed.

 # Usage
-Please Note: Before using the template update the provider.tf file with access key and secret key
+Please Note: Before using the template update the provider.tf file with access key and secret key, and config.json with the FMC IP.
 1. Run ssh-keygen -f ftd-key-pair .
 2. In Step one you can change the key pair name.
 3. Note the path where the .pub file is located and edit in the file main.tf under "Attach Key Pair" Section